 Mortiforde is a small, quiet market town, located somewhere along the Welsh Borders.
-Miles from motorways and big cities, rural communities like Mortiforde learn how to look after themselves, because if something needs sorting it’s usually down to them to sort it.
+Miles from motorways and big cities, rural communities like Mortiforde learn to look after themselves, because if something needs sorting, it’s down to them to sort it.
 Including the odd murder or two.
 Or three.

-Aldermaston is the Eighth Marquess of Mortiforde, a role he inherited unexpectedly upon the sudden death of both his parents in a road traffic accident, because that’s when the family discovered Aldermaston’s older brother Basildon (who had expected to inherit the title) was actually his half-brother.
-Despite being the younger brother, as the Seventh Marquess of Mortiforde’s first-born, he inherits the title, the Tugford Hall estate … and the joys of being the local Lord of Manor.
+Aldermaston is the Eighth Marquess of Mortiforde, a role he inherited unexpectedly upon the sudden death of both his parents in a road traffic accident.
+Not unexpectedly because of the road accident, but unexpectedly because that’s when the family discovered Aldermaston’s older brother Basildon (who had expected to inherit the title) was actually his half-brother.
+Despite being the younger brother, as the Seventh Marquess of Mortiforde’s first-born, it was Aldermaston who inherited the title, the Tugford Hall estate … and the joys of being the local Lord of Manor.

 Aldermaston’s having a bad day.
 A falling hanging-basket has killed the town’s mayor, and a second narrowly missed him.
 His wife wants him to build her new greenhouse in three days, and some nutter is sending him death threats.